liorosenman/flights_project/readme.md

     1. get_customer_by_username // structure of query does not match function result // FIXED
 # ADDITIONS:
     1. In create a ticket - check if tickets left. // DONE
-    2. Create airport_user before the 3 roles.
+    2. Create Countries --> User_roles --> airportuser
-    3. Automatic modification of activity of a flight that took off.
+    3. Automatic modification of activity of a flight that took off:
+        a.
+Add a ticket
+        b. get all flights
+        c. get flights by id
+        d. get my flights
+        e. update flight
     4. get-delete-put = Add ID as a seperate argument.
     4. Login method should consider activity/inactivity.
     5. In get methods - Showing name and not id.